mithu2649/coditorial/README.md

 # Coditorial

-Website for the coditorial youtube channel.
+Official Website for the Coditorial YouTube Channel.

-Can be used as a personal Blog.
+Can be customized to be used as a personal Blog.

 Created using Nodejs, Express MongoDB, and ejs<br>
 React will soon be implemented.